 The sensitivity analysis for the optimized version shows a reduction of the variability of the time-step duration dependent on the latency of the network.
 Even with the 8 us scenario the model keeps scaling.
-We can observe that the effect of the optimizations applied is the reduction of the latency impact in the model as the times of the optimized and the previous version of the model have the same duration in the ideal case.

 Figure 8- Comparison of the latency impact on the time-step duration of the original and the optimized version.